How much food can FarmBot grow?

 Looking back out our table of 33 crops, with new columns for cups/m²/day, and FarmBot is looking quite a bit more feasible for satisfying our needs.

 Using the average yield for our 33 crops, and an assumption that they will all be grown in equal quantities, one only needs about 7 square meters of space to grow the daily recommended servings of veggies for one person.
 If one decides to grow only the top 10 performers (by the cups/m²/day benchmark), then they will only need 3 square meters to grow all of their daily veggies.

 This indicates that both FarmBot Express and FarmBot Genesis could produce all of the veggies needed for one person every day

-Meanwhile, Express XL and Genesis XL could produce enough veggies for a family of four to five every day.
+Meanwhile, our XL bots could produce enough veggies for a family of four to five every day and our MAX bots much more than that!
 See the table below for the numbers:

 The analysis above is just a start.
 There are many ways in which you might be able to produce substantially more with a single FarmBot.
 For example, you might select crops or varieties that perform even better than the ones we decided to look at.
 Additionally, by placing vining and other indeterminate crops near the ends of the bed and training them outwards, you can easily double or triple the area your plants can utilize while still being maintained by the FarmBot.

 To conclude, your FarmBot will not be able to produce all of your calories.
 However, it will be able to produce enough cups of vegetables to satisfy you and your family's daily needs.
 We look forward to seeing what (and how much) you grow with your FarmBot!